 Liya was born in a small town in Kazakhstan and came to the United States in 2003 with her family.
 Her interest in the criminal justice system spurred her to attend law school and she earned her Juris Doctorate in 2016.
 More...

-NOTICE: If you received a NOTICE OF DATA BREACH from Arthur J. Gallagher & Co. (“AJG”) and you reside in California, contact the Arnold Law Firm at (916) 777-7777 to discuss your legal options as a data breach victim.
-On September 26, 2020, Arthur…
+NOTICE: If you received a NOTICE OF DATA BREACH letter from Timios, contact the Arnold Law Firm at (916) 777-7777 to discuss your legal options, or submit a confidential Case Evaluation form here.
+Between July 19, 2021 and July 25, 2021, Timios, Inc.…